×

 • Seeking and implementing new, more effective ways of care

-Nurse managers are commonly found working in hospitals where they oversee nurses working in a specific department or unit, however nurse managers can also be found in different healthcare settings.
-Nurse managers also be found working in long-term care settings, nursing, or assisted living facilities.
+Nurse managers are commonly found working in hospitals where they oversee nurses working in a specific department or unit.
+Nurse managers are also found working in long-term care settings, nursing, assisted living facilities, hospitals, clinics, residential or nursing care facilities, and more.

 • Graduate high school